ngokhoa1202/cs-note/programming/go/fundamentals/composite-type/Slice.md

 3. The Go Programming Language - Alan A. A. Donovan, Brian W. Kernighan - Addison-Wesley Professional Computing Series - 2015.
 	1. Chapter 4.
 Composite Types.
 		1. Section 4.2 Slice
+4. [Parameter-passing mechanism in Go](Parameter-passing%20mechanism%20in%20Go.md) for parameter-passing mechanism in Go.